 Project specific specifications should be included in the bid documents.
 The LPA or engineer of record may wish to include some technical specifications or project specific specifications in addition to the standard specifications.
 Additionally, there are some required project specific specifications.

-If the specifications call for contractor-furnished borrow, the contractor must ensure that all environmental requirements have been satisfied for use of the borrow site and Guidelines for Obtaining Environmental Clearance for Project Specific Locations JSP is required.
+When contractor-furnished borrow is required on a project, the contractor must ensure that all environmental requirements have been satisfied for use of the borrow site and Guidelines for Obtaining Environmental Clearance for Project Specific Locations JSP is required.
 To eliminate possible delays, the LPA shall specify in the engineering services contract that a proposed borrow site be investigated.
 The project sponsor must provide written certification to the MoDOT district representative, including clearance letters and other evidence of coordination with the appropriate regulatory agencies, that the proposed land disturbance site has been cleared of environmental concerns under all applicable federal and state laws and regulations.

-If there is a railroad agreement associated with the project and there are issues that the contractor needs to be aware of a JSP is required.
-If a railroad flagger is required for the project, a JSP is required and it must indicated who is responsible for funding the flagging operation.
+When there is a railroad agreement associated with the project and there are issues that the contractor needs to be aware of a JSP is required.
+If a railroad flagger is required for the project, a JSP is required and it must indicate who is responsible for funding the flagging operation.